 The research and teaching of the UO Ethnic Studies Department examines the way that race, as a system of domination, is intimately tied to issues of gender, class, sexuality, migration, indigeneity, and colonialism.
 With our students, we interrogate historical and contemporary manifestations of white supremacy and explain how systems of domination and acts of resistance create and recreate racial subjects.

-While the social construction of race in the U.S. is at the center of traditional Ethnic Studies, we recognize that it is impossible to produce knowledge about American racial dynamics without also paying significant attention to immigration, transnational migrations and diasporic formations resulting from the slave trade, indentured labor, settler colonialism, post-colonialism, imperialism and globalization.
+And while Ethnic Studies traditionally centers the social construction of race in the United States, it also pays significant attention to transnational migrations and diasporas resulting from the slave trade, indentured labor, colonialism, imperialism, and globalization.